 Aperture controls the Depth of Field.
 Use a Wide Open Aperture (f/1.4 - f/2.8) for low-light scenarios or to blur the background when photographing people or animals.
 Use f/8 when photographing Landscapes, or when you want most/all of the image in-focus.
 Use f/11 - f/16 to get Lens Flare in your images, but watch out for sensor dust!
 Use Aperture Priority Mode to easily control your Aperture, the camera will figure out the rest.

 ISO controls the sensor's amplification of light.
 If I increase the ISO from 100 to 200, I can double my Shutter Speed from 1/250s to 1/500s.
 However, that means the amount of actual light hitting the sensor is halved.
-(Remember Stops) Therefore, the image will become more grainy because less light is reaching the sensor and the camera must amplify that weaker signal.
+Remember, a higher ISO doesn't actually gather more light, only Aperture and Shutter Speed change the real amount of light.
+Therefore, the image will become more grainy because less light is reaching the sensor and the camera must amplify that weaker signal.
 That's the trick with ISO.
-As you increase the ISO, (on the Auto modes), the camera will let in less light - either by using a faster Shutter Speed or smaller Aperture.
+As you increase the ISO, (on the Auto modes), the camera will automatically let in less light - either by using a faster Shutter Speed or smaller Aperture.
 When there is less light, grain will be more apparent.
 When shooting at very high ISOs, the camera is barely getting any real light and has to amplify that weak signal.
 This causes the grain.

 If you need a faster shutter speed, increase the ISO as needed.
 For example, moving up from ISO 100 to ISO 400 (2 Stops) allows you to increase the Shutter Speed by 2 full stops (1/250 sec to 1/1000 sec).